silverstripe/silverstripe-lessons-v4/README.md

 This won't work.
 When an extension method collides with the class its extending, the native method always wins.
 You can only inject _new_ functionality into a class.
 You can't overload it like you do with a subclass.

 Fortunately, to address this, SilverStripe offers **extension points**.
-Extension points are created when the class being extended invokes the `$this->extend()` method and hands off the execution to any and all extensions of the class, providing any references that the extension may want to use.
+Extension points (a.k.a. hooks) are created when the class being extended invokes the `$this->extend()` method and hands off the execution to any and all extensions of the class, providing any references that the extension may want to use.

 Let's look again at our login method.
 In `framework/src/Security/Member.php`, we can see that the `getMemberFormFields()` method we're trying to update offers an extension point: